vmware-archive/gp-r/HomePage.md

 # <a name="pivotalr"/> PivotalR on Pivotal Greenplum Database & PivotalHD HAWQ
 ## Introduction
-[MADlib](http://madlib.net) is an open-source library for highly scalable in-database/in-Hadoop analytics, and it currently runs on Pivotal Greenplum Database, PivotalHD w/ HAWQ, and PostgreSQL.
-MADlib provides implicitly parallelized SQL implementations of statistical & machine learning models that run directly inside the database.
-Examples of algorithms currently available in MADlib include linear regression, logistic regression, multinomial regression, elastic net, ARIMA, k-means clustering, naïve bayes, decision trees, random forests, support vector machines, Cox proportional hazards, conditional random fields, association rules, and latent dirichlet allocation.
+[Apache MADlib](http://madlib.incubator.apache.org) is an open-source library for highly scalable in-database/in-Hadoop analytics, and it currently runs on GPDB, HAWQ, and PostgreSQL.
+MADlib provides implicitly parallelized SQL implementations of statistical & machine learning models that run directly inside of GPDB, HAWQ, and PostgreSQL.
+Examples of algorithms currently available in MADlib include linear regression, logistic regression, multinomial regression, elastic net, ARIMA, k-means clustering, naïve bayes, decision trees, random forests, support vector machines, Cox proportional hazards, time series analysis, conditional random fields, association rules, and latent dirichlet allocation.

 While end users benefit from MADlib’s high performance and scalability, its audience has previously been focused to those who are comfortable with modeling in SQL.
 [PivotalR](http://cran.r-project.org/web/packages/PivotalR/) is an R package that allows practitioners who know R but very little SQL to leverage the performance and scalability benefits of in-database/in-Hadoop processing.

 The debut release of PivotalR was shipped out in June 2013.
 A quickstart guide to PivotalR is available [here](https://github.com/wjjung317/gp-r/blob/master/docs/PivotalR-quick-start%20v2.pdf).
-There is active ongoing development of  PivotalR, and we encourage you to view or contribute to this work on its [GitHub Page](https://github.com/madlib-internal/PivotalR).
+There is active ongoing development of  PivotalR, and we encourage you to view or contribute to this work on its [GitHub Page](https://github.com/pivotalsoftware/PivotalR).

 ## <a name="pivotalr_design"/> Design & Features
 ![alt text](https://github.com/wjjung317/gp-r/blob/master/figures/PivotalR.png?raw=true "PivotalR Design")